-Michael Kumhof introduced the nature of power relationships between social groups, which he felt could exert a strong influence on the approach being taken by Dennis and his colleagues.
+The nature of power relationships between social groups was suggested could exert a strong influence on the approach being taken by Dennis and his colleagues.
 Groups may sacrifice concepts of the “greater good” in order to maintain their power.
 Dennis agreed that the power motive is important, but that it depends on social contexts and that these are not fixed and exogenous.
 The channelling of power motives towards the public good is an important research area.

-Magda Osman felt that Dennis’s introduction could be located within the realm of psychology.
+Studying social cooperation and groups partly falls within the domain of psychology.
 There are thus issues as to how psychology can be implemented into a revised conception of macroeconomics.
 Scaling up individual motivations to the level of groups is not a straightforward process, and thought needs to be given to the required outcomes.
-Dennis agreed that interaction with psychologists and neuroscientists is important to map people’s multi-directiveness, which is context dependent.
+Interaction with psychologists and neuroscientists is important to map people’s multi-directiveness, which is context dependent.
 Work is also being carried out on the nature of group dynamics; it will be a question of bringing in macroeconomic issues.

-Doyne wondered how far quantification was possible in this area, whether this subject was a good fit for the Sustainability hub.
-Dennis gave his opinion that quantification is increasingly possible, and that problems of group calibration are being addressed via concepts developed in physics.
+There is always the challenge of how far quantification was possible in this area.
+Quantification is increasingly possible, and that problems of group calibration are being addressed via concepts developed in physics.
 He said that it was necessary to be clear about what can be changed and what cannot.
-He agreed that the choice of hub is an important issue.
-Social cooperation could go anywhere, but the question of what is socially sustainable is important: the social dimension to political and economic policy issues is essential.
+Social cooperation could go anywhere, but the question of what is socially sustainable is important.
+The social dimension to political and economic policy issues is essential.

-Tony Curzon-Price queried the “degrading of the cognitive” in the sense that it is possible to see this approach as denying that the meanings people attribute to things, and the beliefs which they hold, are causative.
-Dennis responded by saying that people are bombarded by many sensations, most of which are ignored; the remainder are put together into narratives which include motivational inputs.
+To what extent does this approach suggest the meanings people attribute to things, and the beliefs they hold, are causative?
+People are bombarded by many sensations, most of which are ignored.
+The remainder are put together into narratives which include motivational inputs.
 These narratives have enabled humans to co-operate in very large groups.
 These narratives also filter our perceptions, resulting in echo chambers, and the establishment of norms.
-Tony agreed, but wondered whether the right object of study should then be the narratives, rather than the motivations and their neuro-chemical bases.
-Dennis’s view is that the issue is not about narratives and motivations as such, but should be focused on the reflexive interaction between the two.
+But is the right object of study should then be the narratives, rather than the motivations and their neuro-chemical bases?
+The issue is not necessarily about narratives and motivations, but should be focused on the reflexive interaction between the two.
 There is a micro foundation for macro, but also a macro foundation for micro.
 This is because these social norms and values feed back into individual behaviours.

-Marion Dumas raised the issue of managing the “tragedy of commons” in a time and planetary boundaries context, and how the social context is a critical area for understanding, as it relates to many aspects of the social management of resources.
-Dennis said that there are physical scientists who are indeed looking at these social science issues.
+How do we manage the “tragedy of commons” in a time, and planetary boundaries context?
+Is the social context a critical area for understanding this because it relates to many aspects of the social management of resources?
+There are physical scientists who are indeed looking at these social science issues.
 Shaping contexts in order to shape preferences is something that macroeconomics has ignored, and should now consider.

-Oliver Bettis recalled Jesse Norman’s speech at the RM launch event about the purposes of economics, one of which the provision of work.
+Jesse Norman’s speech at the RM launch event about the purposes of economics, mentioned the provision of work.
 An understanding of sustainability would depend upon an appreciation of the narratives and beliefs relating to interpretations of the role of economics.

-Tim Jackson felt that “Caring Economics” does indeed belong both within macroeconomics and the Sustainability hub.
+Does “caring Economics” need to be reconsidered within macroeconomics?
 The dynamic between power, inequality and economic structure was central to Piketty’s argument about a rise in inequality being attributable to a decline in the growth rate.
-Although, Tim felt that this argument was flawed in its assumptions over the ease with which labour can be replaced by capital, but these kinds of power relations are central to macroeconomics.
+Although, it was argued this reasoning was flawed in its assumptions over the ease with which labour can be replaced by capital, but these kinds of power relations are central to macroeconomics.

-Michael Kumhof returned to the question of making the subject quantitative.
-It should be possible to work out quantitatively how much it would cost to change people’s perceptions and thus how expensive it would be to implement a policy.
-Dennis wanted to confirm that shaping people’s perceptions was not and should not be a policy objective.
+There is always the difficulty of making the subject quantitative.
+Should it be possible to work out quantitatively how much it would cost to change people’s perceptions and thus how expensive it would be to implement a policy?
+However, it was also argued that shaping people’s perceptions was not and should not be a policy objective.
 Instead, looking at dysfunctional societies or failed states, it should be possible to establish common agreement that trust and progress is better.
 The question is then how to reach that superior level.
 The shaping of political context should not be left entirely to business, but should be based on incentives to reform social norms, such as in the example of recycling.